simon387/notes/java/liferay.md

 ### Liferay Ide cannot set SDK ?

 Maybe the ide is too new, download an older version (6.x ones)

 ---

+### Ant error, dependencies not founds?

+Even if the java classpath is correct?

+Use the "save" trick (Eclipse based IDEs):

+1. Click on console error, in the class name, should open the java file
+2. Edit it, just whitespace
+3. re run the goal (build, deploy, whatever)
+4. should work

+---